io0/sim/README.md

 <img width="506" alt="image" src="https://user-images.githubusercontent.com/25064071/200190149-ddb9e3f9-8a1a-463b-ab48-7c016dc5a2e0.png">

 If $\Omega \subset \mathbb R^n$ is a bounded domain with boundary $\partial \Omega$.
 We enforce dirichelet boundary conditions by specifying the value of $f$ on the boundary.
-(The user can choose the domain and the this boundary value function!)
+You can draw the domain of the boundary and see resulting changes in the solution!
+You can also adjust the specific boundary function in the code.

 Then we exploit Kakutani's principle: the solution to Laplace's equation at some point $x\in\Omega$ is the expected value of the values at the first intersection of a random walk starting at $x$ with the boundary $\partial \Omega$.